cortezaproject/corteza-docs/deploy/docker-compose/checklist.md

       file) as you use in the config file.
     - If you want to preserve volume data enable (uncomment) `volumes` section in services and root `volumes` section.
+    - Add [Corredor service](corredor.md) if you want to use backend automation scripting

  1. Verify final settings with `docker-compose config`.